moeinshakeri/COROLA_Algorithm/ReadMe.txt

-//Implementation of the COROLA method for a stationary camera from:
+//Implementation of the COROLA method for both stationary camera and moving camera from:
 //
 //"COROLA: A sequential solution to moving object detection using low-rank approximation"
 //Moein Shakeri, Hong Zhang